Intimacy After Mastectomy: A Women’s Guide

 • Avoidance: Some avoid looking at or touching their chest, deepening disconnection.

-• Feeling “Broken”: These judgments are common but untrue.
-Your body is resilient.
+• Feeling “Broken”: These feelings are common but don’t define you.
+Your body is strong and capable of healing.

 Fear and Anxiety About Intimacy